Entropic Mirror Monte Carlo: Additional Elements on the Dual Moons and Two Rings Benchmarks

-\begin{itemize}[leftmargin=*, itemsep=0.6em] \item \textbf{Markov chain Monte Carlo (MCMC).} We use a Random Walk (RW) Metropolis Hastings sampler with an isotropic Gaussian proposal with variance $\sigma_{\text{RW}}^2$.
-The sampler is run as a single Markov chain for a fixed number of $n_{\text{iter}}$ iterations and the final state is used for evaluation.
-We do not include the Unadjusted Langevin Algorithm (ULA) in these experiments, as gradient-based proposals were empirically less effective than RW in this low-dimensional and multimodal setting.
+\paragraph{RW:} Metropolis--Hastings sampler run as $N$ independent chains of length $n_{\mathrm{iter}}$, using Gaussian proposal $\mathcal{N}(0,\sigma_{\mathrm{RW}}^2 I_2)$ and retaining only the final state of each chain.
+We do not include ULA for these experiments, as gradient-based proposals were empirically less effective than RW in this low-dimensional and multimodal setting.

-\item \textbf{No-U-Turn Sampler (NUTS).} The step size is adapted automatically during a warmup phase of $n_{\text{warmup}}$ iterations, with target acceptance probability fixed to $0.8$.
+\paragraph{NUTS:} hyperparameters of NUTS are tuned during a warmup phase of $n_{\mathrm{warmup}}$ iterations, with $0.8$ target acceptance probability.
 The maximum tree depth is set to $d_{\max}$.
 After warmup, $N$ samples are collected from the resulting chain.

-\item \textbf{Annealed Importance Sampling (AIS).} AIS is implemented using a linear annealing schedule $\{\beta_\ell\}_{\ell=0}^L$ interpolating between the initial proposal and the target distribution.
-At each intermediate temperature, particles are propagated using $n_{iter}$ steps of a Random Walk (RW) Markov kernel invariant with respect to the corresponding intermediate distribution.
-As in the MCMC experiments, we use an isotropic Gaussian RW proposal.
-No resampling step is performed.
+\paragraph{AIS:} the method uses a linear annealing schedule $\{\beta_\ell\}_{\ell=0}^L$.
+At each intermediate temperature, particles are first reweighted and then propagated using $n_{\mathrm{iter}}$ steps of a RW kernel targeting the intermediate distribution $\pi_{\beta_\ell}$.
+The proposal variance $\sigma_{\mathrm{RW}}^2$ is tuned independently from the MCMC baseline to ensure efficient exploration across intermediate distributions while maintaining a computational budget comparable to the other methods.

+\paragraph{DiGS:} the method alternates between (i) Gaussian perturbation steps and (ii) local Langevin dynamics targeting a denoising posterior.
+Given a current state $x$, it generates a noisy variable